 – feet often differ in size, so have both feet measured and buy shoes for the bigger foot.

 – consider wearing shock-absorbing insoles if you work on hard surfaces, like concrete.

 – work boots come with a variety of safety features, like steel toes and non-slip soles.
 Choose the pair according to the hazards in your workplace and the needs of your feet.

 It’s important to do some research or ask someone with expertise before choosing the best option for you and for the job you have.
 As you can see, there are quite a few features to consider and in that sense, you can see more examples here.

 While good footwear is essential to providing support and protection for your feet at work, there are many benefits to going barefoot when you are off duty.

 When you are barefoot, your feet are no longer constricted, and you can stretch and move your feet freely.
-Populations who regularly go barefoot actually have fewer of foot-related pain, fatigue, and deformities that normally occur in modern societies.
+Populations who regularly go barefoot actually have less of foot-related pain, fatigue, and deformities that normally occur in modern societies.

 A-Listers Who Support Orthotics

 Hollywood is full of people wearing shoes that do nothing to prevent or eliminate foot-related pain and fatigue.
 However, famous women like Scarlett Johansson have even admitted to wearing orthotics on the red carpet.
 Helena Bonham Carter has even taken off her heels and walked down the red carpet barefoot.
 Orthotics are no longer limited to those “ugly” shoes that first come to mind; now you can get red-carpet-worthy shoes that are also good for your feet.